 - The exam is split into four domains

 - You have three hours to complete the exams

-Basically, they are questions that the NSCA are considering for future exams and they are effectively in a testing phase, that’s why you are not scored on them.
+Basically, they are questions that the NSCA is considering for future exams and they are effectively in a testing phase, that’s why you are not scored on them.

 Ok, so let’s take a little more of an in-depth look at the exam domains.
 They appear as follows in the certification test.

 - Program planning